Welcome to our roundup of the five best 10 person tents!

 Winner: TETON Sports Sierra Tent

 It’s not even close.
 Canvas is such a sturdy and durable fabric, we’re pretty confident that this camping tent from TETON will last the longest out of all of these tents.
-If you want a tent that will last for decades, this is the one to go for.
+If you want ten-person tents that will last for decades, this is the one to go for.

 Frequently Asked Questions